 Timeline: Decide how long you want to do the challenge.

 These are the rules we will be following, but you can change or advise your own plan.

 - Only buy things that are a necessity.
-This means if it doesn’t involve food (homemade food no eating out), shelter, gas, etc. then it’s not a necessity.
+This means if it doesn’t involve food (homemade food, not eating out of course), shelter, bills, gas, etc. then it’s not a necessity.
 Obviously, we will have to pay our normal bills that may not be a necessity like out phone bill.
-(I used Republic Wireless which saves us hundreds of dollars)
+(I used Republic Wireless which saves us hundreds of dollars).

 - No eating out.

 - Stick to the grocery budget no going over.

 - Eat out of our pantry, freezer, and fridge first.
 This will also help cut the grocery budget.